JonathanGrossmanITC/fullstack_html_css_basics/01_day_one.md

 In this example, you set the `style` attribute of a `p` tag equal to a string containing key:value properties that set the background color, text color, margin, padding, and width.

-To see this HTML in your own browser, download this repository and drag to the browser the [styles html file](html/styles_two.html).
+To see an example in your own browser, download this repository and drag to the browser the [styles html file](html/styles_two.html).
 It should look like this:

 ![](images/styles_two_photo.png)

 You will see this approach online in tutorials and documentation, so you should know how to read it.
-Remember, however, that your web applications will be easier to read and maintain and lead to more efficient code if you use stylesheets instead of the `style` attribute.
+Remember, however, that your web applications will be easier to read and maintain and lead to more efficient code if you use external stylesheets instead of the `style` attribute.

 ## [CSS Selectors](#css-selectors)